 There are a range of ready-to-use attributes in your Talon.One account like billing address, customer name, birth date, etc. that are associated with customer profiles, promotions and events.

 For example, attributes can be used in the Rule Builder like this:

 You can also create your own Custom Attributes when you need to narrow the scope of your campaign and build more customized campaign rules.
 To extend your integration beyond the standard attributes, you could add Custom Attributes such as Brand, Product Is On Sale, Subscription Active, etc. depending on your business requirements.

 Creating New Attributes

 You can assign any data you send Talon.One to a Custom Attribute and unlock many possibilities when building rules.
 Custom Attributes use your unique business data and so should only be created by someone from your tech team to ensure they are correctly connected to your integration.

 You need to fill in the required information for the following fields:

-- Entity: Customer Profile, Application, Campaign, Coupon, Customer Session, Cart Item, Event*
+- Entity: Customer Profile, Application, Campaign, Coupon, Referral, Customer Session, Cart Item, Event*

 - Event Type: Select the event type from the drop-down (*Only visible when Event is the entity)

 - Attribute Type: String, Number, Boolean, Time, Location, List of Strings, List of Numbers, List of Dates, List of Locations

 - Suggestions: Add suggestions for commonly used inputs (for Strings only)

 - Available In Applications: If this attribute should be exclusive to one or more applications, select those applications here.
 Default is 'All applications'.

 Please ensure new attributes are configured correctly with your integration before using in campaign Rules.

 For example, you can create a Customer Session Attribute to check if a customer has an active subscription.
 Name it "Subscription Active" of type "boolean".
 Be sure to add a clear description so other users understand the purpose of this attribute.

 Next click Create Attribute and now you can search for and use the Attribute in the Rule Builder.